Women Stem Up

 Continuously review the course literature used in exercises and laboratory sessions from a gender-aware perspective.
 Examples of aspects to consider are:

-• What are the ways in which that different sexual orientation and other marginalized identities is presented in the course literature and in the examples used in your classes and laboratory sessions?
+• What are the ways in which different sexual orientation and other marginalized identities are presented in the course literature and in the examples used in your classes and laboratory sessions?

 • What are the ways in which they are discussed?